dutrapaulovm/pcgrl-puzzle/README.md

 `python -m pip install -r requirements.txt`

 ## Installation

-To install the base Gym library, use `pip install gym`.
+1. Clone this repository to your local machine.
+2. To install the package, `run pip install -e .` from the repository folder.
+The OpenAI GYM environment, Stable Baselines3 and SB3 Contrib will install automatically.

 ## Running
 Another way is to use [Conda](https://www.anaconda.com/) by creating a virtual environment then activating it and installing all the dependencies